espocrm/documentation/docs/administration/emails.md

 Access to imported emails is controlled by Roles.
 It means that if a particular email was imported from a mailbox of some user, other users will be able to see that email if they have access to that email.

-If a user has a *read* access level set to *own*, they will be able to see emails that are related to them through the the Users or Assigned Users relationship.
+If a user has a *read* access level set to *own*, they will be able to see emails that are related to them through at least one of the following relationships: Users, Assigned Users, Assigned User, Created By.
 Note than an email is automatically gets related with a user if the user's email address is either in the *From*, *To* or *CC*.

 There are 4 access levels: No, Own, Team, All.